Ropelength, crossing number and finite type invariants of links: Overcrossing number of links

 \end{cor} In terms of growth of the pairwise linking numbers $|\lk(L_i,L_j)|$, for a fixed $n$, the above estimate performs better than the one in \eqref{eq:len(L_i)-lk}.
-One may also replace $\sum_{i<j} |\lk(L_i,L_j)|$ with the isotopy invariant\footnote{satisfying $\PCrn(L)\leq \Crn(L)$.}
+One may also replace $\sum_{i<j} |\lk(L_i,L_j)|$ with the isotopy invariant

-we call the {\em pairwise crossing number} of $L$.
-This conclusion can be considered as an analog of the Buck and Simon estimate \eqref{eq:L(K)-BS} for knots, and is stated in the following \begin{cor} Let $L$ be an $n$-component link, and $\PCrn(L)$ its pairwise crossing number, then
+(satisfying $\PCrn(L)\leq \Crn(L)$), we call the {\em pairwise crossing number} of $L$.
+This conclusion can be considered as an analog of the Buck and Simon estimate \eqref{eq:L(K)-BS} for knots. \begin{cor} Let $L$ be an $n$-component link ($n\geq 2$), and $\PCrn(L)$ its pairwise crossing number, then

 \end{cor}